 2. Illnesses were attributed to four senses of humor.

 Historically speaking, before the discovery of the immune system, illnesses were attributed to four senses of humor.

 - All illnesses of the body and mind, historically, were attributed to something known as “humor. “.

 - These humors, known as “melancholic“, “Phlegmatic“, “choleric“, or “sanguine“, were brought up by the Greek philosopher Hippocrates.

 - They are linked to the four elements which represent bodily fluids: earth (black bile), air (blood), water (phlegm), and fire (yellow bile). physicians would diagnose illnesses based on the combination of these.

 3. The most important part of the Immune system is the blood cells.

 - The blood cells are the basis for the development and functioning of the immune system.

-- Immune cells are specialized blood cells that are of different types such as phagocytes, T-cells, B-cells.
+- Immune cells are specialized blood cells of different types, such as phagocytes, T-cells, and B-cells.
 Some are produced in the thymus, whereas others are produced in the spleen and the lymph node.

 4. The immune cells are always on surveillance.